mamaart/AOC2023/README.md

 # 🎅 Advent of Code 2023

-I am trying to solve advent of code this year only with Haskell - mostly using parsec to parse the assignment input.
+I am trying to solve advent of code this year only with [Haskell](https://www.haskell.org/) - mostly using [parsec](https://hackage.haskell.org/package/parsec) for parsing the assignment input.

+My goals on top of just solving the assignements are:

+- to make a readable and consise solution
+- with as few lines as possible
+- and no external dependencies except parsec.

 ## 🚩Status so far